 As a licensed childcare program, the following is required: Connecticut Office of Early Childhood (OEC) Childcare Licensing Regulations, (p.15) 19a-79-5a.
 Record keeping (E) information regarding disabilities or special health care needs such as, allergies, special dietary needs, dental problems, hearing or visual impairments, chronic illness, developmental variations or history of contagious disease, and an individual plan of care for a child with special health care needs or disabilities, developed with the child's parent(s) and health care provider and updated, as necessary.
-Such plan shall include appropriate care of the child in the event of a medical or other emergency and shall be signed by the parent(s) and staff responsible for the care of the child.
+Such a plan shall include appropriate care of the child in the event of a medical or other emergency and shall be signed by the parent(s) and staff responsible for the care of the child.
 They will develop an education and health care plan for the children while in attendance at TC4.
 This plan will include adaptations or accommodations to the physical environment, curriculum, teaching strategies, care needs and needs of teaching staff to ensure child participation and engagement with classmates.
 It is essential for all parties to maintain open communication and regular team meetings will be scheduled.
 All relevant documentation must be provided to TC4 in order to maintain continuity of care.
 Examples include but are not limited to copies of an Individual Education Plan (IEP), Individualized Family Service Plan (IFSP), health screenings, developmental reports and testing results.
-This documentation must be provided by the family within 2 weeks of testing, screening, etc. to be included in the child's confidential health record.
+This documentation must be provided by the family within 2 weeks of testing, screening,etc.. to be included in the child's confidential health record.

 Identifying a child's special needs: Teachers routinely collect information on each child's development.
 If concerns arise, a teacher will communicate this to the family and discuss ongoing strategies to deal with those concerns.
 Should the TC4 staff feel at any time that the child needs further assessment or guidance from outside specialists, the teacher and an administrator will then meet with the family to discuss the plan.
 If the child is under 3 years of age, TC4 and the family can work with the state's Birth to Three system.
 If the child is three or older, TC4 and the family will work with the special education professionals of the town in which the child resides.
 Payment for specialists hired by the family is the responsibility of the family.
+While TC4 respects the family's choice in whether or not to move forward with referrals to Birth to Three or the public school, the needs of the child, classroom and program as a whole will be considered in all discussions and decisions.